livegnik/2way-design/2WAY High-Level Design.md

 The Graph Manager in the 2WAY system is responsible for the storage and retrieval of the Graph in RAM, ensuring its synchronization with the persistent Server Graph.
 This process involves constructing the Graph in RAM from the Server Graph, storing it to disk, and retrieving it when necessary.

 The Graph in RAM is initially constructed from the Server Graph, utilizing the NetworkX library to create and manage graph data structures in Python.
-During initialization, the Graph Manager populates the in-memory graph with relevant nodes and edges based on the data stored in the Server Graph.
+During initialization, the Graph Manager populates the in-memory graph with relevant nodes and edges (not to be confused with Edge objects) based on the data stored in the Server Graph.
 These nodes can represent various objects such as Attributes, Parents, and connections between users.

 Once constructed, the Graph in RAM can be stored to disk for persistence using the "nx.write_gpickle" function provided by NetworkX.
 This serialization process saves the graph data structure in a binary format, allowing it to be efficiently written to disk for long-term storage.
 Storing the graph to disk ensures that the latest state of the Graph in RAM is preserved even when the system is restarted or shut down.